Overcoming perfectionism while content editing is not an excuse to publish sloppy or uninspired writing.

 It stands out because it educates in entertaining, enjoyable ways.

 Unicorn vomit (noun): excessive text that lacks value.

 It’s inevitable that some people will disagree with you or won’t particularly like your writing style … and those people might not be who you want to attract.

 What you want to avoid is turning off level-headed, engaged prospects.

 If your tone or language distracts your ideal readers from your message, you’ve crossed the border into less-effective-content territory.

 For me, it comes down to respect.
 Don’t waste your audience’s time.

 To the untrained eye, unicorn vomit looks like aspects that customize your message.
-But as Sonia put it:
+But as Sonia Simone has put it: